LinArcX/winny/README.md

     To copy the screen buffer to the Clipboard, right-click, choose Select, and then press Enter.
 - `Tab / Shift+Tab`: Press the Tab key or press Shift+Tab to access the tab expansion function, which include folder or filename autocompletion.

-## Not in chocolatey
-- fantasque-sans-ttf
-- vazir-ttf

 # Development
 ## C/C++ Development without VisualStudio
 First install these base packages via chocolatey: